YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 * These variables are dropped from initial modeling due to difficulties for tree models
 * They are both grouped manually based on similar job title name and geography.
 Figure 5 presents how employee_residence is grouped based on geography.
 * job_title and employee_residence are used as categorical inputs to find patterns in salary distribution.
 Instead of using the raw high-cardinality values directly in the model, I first encoded them with a OneHotEncoder and then applied KMeans clustering to group similar combinations of job title and location together into 10 groups.
 This new feature acts as a proxy for job–location salary patterns, enabling models to leverage grouped salary behavior without overfitting to individual job titles or locations.
 Figure 6 is a world map of instances grouped using KMeans.
-* For other categoricals, I use a mix of OneHotEncoder (for nominal) and OrdinalEncoder (for ordered categories such as experience_level, company_size, work_year, remote_ratio).
+* For other categoricals, I use a mix of OneHotEncoder (for nominal (encoded in feature name as "nom__XX")) and OrdinalEncoder (for ordered categories such as experience_level, company_size, work_year, remote_ratio, encoded in feature name as "ord__XX").

 ![Countries Grouped by Continent](output/img/geogroup_map.png) **Figure 5**: Countries Grouped by Continent